Samhlú - Seeing Things Seminar, May 1st

 “Across Ireland, small towns are alive with traces of the past — their streets, open spaces, even shopfronts and street furniture hold stories that continue to shape how we live today,” adds Orla Murphy of the UCD Centre for Irish Towns.“Yet many of them face new challenges such as vacancy, dereliction, degraded public space and the impacts of climate change.
 These, along with a loss of ritual and disappearing material practices all raise questions about how to sustain and nourish towns as socially inclusive places.”

-In addition to the talks, there will be two workshops: a visual art session led by local artist Tom Brawn (currently a postgraduate student at the Royal College of Art in London) and a creative writing workshop by poet and artist Alice Lyons on Words & Places.
-There will also be tours of the town, led by Orla Murphy and John Mulloy.
+In addition to the talks, participants will be able to choose ONE of the following four activities in the 2-3pm slot.
+There will be two workshops: a visual art session led by local artist Tom Brawn (currently a postgraduate student at the Royal College of Art in London) and a creative writing workshop by poet and artist Alice Lyons on Words & Places.
+There will also be two tours taking place between 2 and 3 pm: one will feature a visit to the former Convent of Mercy site led by Padraig Connolly of Carey Construction, facilitated by the Mayo County Council Architect’s Office, and the other will be a tour exploring the physical layout of the town as an expression of power, led by John Mulloy.

 Structured as a day of talks, workshops, and town walks, Samhlú – Seeing Things invites participants to explore continuity and change — from ancient May rituals to contemporary questions of livability and belonging.

-The event takes place on Friday, 1 May 2026, at the old Dunnes Stores building and Breheny’s old garage, Castlebar Street, Westport.
-Booking for the event will be open on February 3rd on www.westportcivictrust.org Tickets cost €25 and €15 for students/concessions and Westport Civic Trust members
+The event takes place on Friday, 1 May 2026, at the old Dunnes Stores building, Castlebar Street, Westport.
+Booking for the event is through Samhlú (click for link).
+Tickets cost €25 and €15 for students/concessions and Westport Civic Trust members